 - Record root credentials for the target device in the Password Store on the applicable inventory beacon - Record non-root credentials for the target device in the Password Store on the applicable inventory beacon, and additionally ensure that a tool to allow privilege escalation (such as sudo or priv) is installed on target devices and either: - a.
-The use of that tool is configured in the Password Store (in the extra fields exposed when you specify and SSH account type), or - b.
-Target devices are configured to allow escalation of privileges without requiring an interactive password. - Set the schedule for operations of the FlexNet inventory agent in the web interface of FlexNet Manager Suite (navigate to Discovery & Inventory > Settings, in the Agent inventory schedule section). - 6.
-Navigate to Discovery & Inventory > Discovery and Inventory Rules, and create one or more rules to discover target computing devices within your enterprise, and then to adopt selected devices as required.
+The use of that tool is configured in the Password Store (in the extra fields exposed when you specify and SSH account type), or

+- b.
+Target devices are configured to allow escalation of privileges without requiring an interactive password. - 5.
+Set the schedule for operations of the FlexNet inventory agent in the web interface of FlexNet Manager Suite (navigate to Discovery & Inventory > Settings, in the Agent inventory schedule section). - 6.
+Navigate to Discovery & Inventory > Discovery and Inventory Rules, and create one or more rules to take inventory from target computing devices within your enterprise, and then at the beginning of the inventory process, adoption occurs when in policy for the target device.